Chrisbelefantis/HAR-Analyzer/README.md

 ## Administrator

-1. **Display Basic Information:** The administrator sees relevant information on one page, in tables and / or graphs depicting:
+1. **Display Basic Information:**
+ The administrator sees relevant information on one page, in tables and / or graphs depicting:

-  a.
-The number of registered users.
+      a) The number of registered users.

-  b.
-The number of entries in the database per type (method) of application.
+      b) The number of entries in the database per type (method) of application.

-  c.
-The number of entries in the database per response code (status).
+      c) The number of entries in the database per response code (status).

-  d.
-The number of unique domains that exist in the database.
+      d) The number of unique domains that exist in the database.

-  e.
-The number of unique connectivity providers in the database.
+      e) The number of unique connectivity providers in the database.

 ![image](https://user-images.githubusercontent.com/60574307/115401281-e6b96780-a1f2-11eb-80b1-8360608792b3.png)